-Basic Economy Airfare: Here's What You Should Know Before Booking Your Next Flight
+Basic Economy Airfare: Here Are Some Things You Should Know Before Booking Your Next Flight

 Many airlines have embraced basic economy fares to provide flyers with cheaper tickets, but these fares can sometimes cost you more